XingruiWang/Programming-Models-for-Parallel-Computing/README.md

 make;
 sudo make install;
 ```
-4. Check
+4. Check.

     You can check the result by `mpiexec --version`.

     You will see something similar like this if you built successfully.

 ```
 HYDRA build details: